 It is important that the detailing and materials used on an extension reflect the dwelling.
-Where inconsistencies there are that complement the building, the extension can appear visually obtrusive.
+Where there are inconsistencies that do not complement the building, the extension can appear visually obtrusive.

 As a general rule the materials used in the construction of an extension or out-building should match the finishes of the house.
 In some circumstances alternative but complementary materials may be used where it enhances the dwelling or helps make the extension appear more subservient.